kintohub/kintohub-docs/docs/getting-started.md

 Preparing your code to have it effortlessly work on KintoHub is very straightforward - here is a high-level of what it entails:

-1. Your code must be on GitHub
+1. Your code must be on GitHub or Bitbucket
 2. Your code must have `Dockerfile`
    * the command used to run the production version must be exposed in `Dockerfile` using `EXPOSE`
 3. The service must be listening to port `80` for production